GluuFederation/docs-gg-prod/docs/source/admin-guide/enable-plugins.md

 ## Gluu Plugin Combinations and scopes

-Below table describe you the possible combination of the Gluu Plugins for security and where you can add this plugins.
+The following table describes the possible combination of Gluu Plugins for security, as well as where the plugins can be added.

 | Plugin | Service | Route | Globally |
 |--------|---------|-------|----------|